What is Lynparza® (olaparib)?

-Lynparza is a targeted treatment manufactured by AstraZeneca that is used in certain patients with metastatic breast cancer that is human epidermal growth factor receptor 2 negative (HER2-) and positive or suspected to be positive for a specific BRCA mutation, also known as gBRCA.
-Olaparib should be given to those who have previously received chemotherapy.
-For those with breast cancer that is hormone receptor positive (HR+), they should have previously received a hormone therapy, if hormone therapy was determined to be appropriate for the individual.1
+Lynparza® (olaparib) is a targeted therapy used in certain people with metastatic breast cancer that is human epidermal growth factor receptor 2 negative (HER2-) and positive or suspected to be positive for a specific BRCA mutation (gBRCA).
+Olaparib should be given to those who have previously received chemotherapy.1

 How does olaparib work?

-What are some of the possible side effects of olaparib?
+What are the possible side effects of olaparib?

-The most common side effects experienced by patients taking olaparib in clinical trials include1,2:
+The most common side effects of olaparib include:1,2

 - Shortness of breath

 These are not all the possible side effects of olaparib.
-Patients should talk to their doctor about what to expect with treatment with olaparib.
+Talk to your doctor about what to expect or if you experience any changes that concern you during treatment with olaparib.

 Things to know about olaparib